Mexico kingpin 'Chapo' Guzman stages brazen jailbreak in blow to president

 “Given what happened in the past, truly, it would be worse than deplorable, it would unforgivable,” he said then.

+Inside the passageway used for Guzman’s latest escape, guards found a motorbike mounted on rails, probably used to cart away soil, security official Rubido said, as well as equipment to put air into the tunnel.

-Over the past decade, dozens of illegal tunnels built by gangs trafficking drugs and people across the U.S.-Mexican border have cropped up, with more than 100 found since 2007.
+Over the past decade, dozens of illegal tunnels built by gangs trafficking drugs and people across the U.S.-Mexican border have cropped up, with well over 100 found since 2007.

 But penetrating Mexico’s highest security prison to spring the world’s most infamous drug smuggler undoubtedly represents a more audacious challenge, experts said.